lookout/ldap-sync-prototype/README.md

 If you haven't manipulated the structure via Conjur, this is effectively the same as a retire that can be undone by the service role.
 Thus, if the role should reappear in LDAP, it's memberships can readily be restored.

+### Importing `uidNumber` and `gidNumber` Attributes

+Conjur users and groups have `uid` and `gid` attributes respectively, which can be used, for example, to support SSH login.
+By default, these are set and updated with the value of the `uidNumber` and `gidNumber` attributes of LDAP `posixAccount` and `posixGroup` objects.
+Under some circumstances, this may not be the desired behavior -- for example, Conjur `uid`s must be unique, but LDAP does not support this constraint.
+In this case you would want to turn off the import of `uidNumber` attributes.

+Import of `uidNumber` and `gidNumber` attributes is controlled by two flags: `--[no-]import-gid-numbers` and `--[no-]import-uid-numbers`.

 The `conjur-ldap-sync` command accepts the following options: